Fred Stromsoe

 Fred Stromsoe (June 15, 1930 – September 30, 1994) was an American actor and stuntman.
 He was known for playing the recurring role of Officer Woods in the American police procedural television series Adam-12.

 Life and career

 Stromsoe was born in Denver, Colorado.
-He began his career in 1949, appearing in the film Homicide, starring Robert Douglas, Helen Westcott and Robert Alda.

-Stromsoe stunt doubled for actors Martin Milner, Tab Hunter, Glenn Corbett, David Janssen, Efrem Zimbalist Jr., Barry Newman, John Agar and Edd Byrnes.
+He began his career in 1949, appearing in the film Homicide.
+He stunt doubled for actors Martin Milner, Tab Hunter, Glenn Corbett, David Janssen, Efrem Zimbalist Jr., Barry Newman, John Agar and Edd Byrnes.